stephen1776/CA_PS/README.md

-# College-Algebra_Problems-Solutions
-College Algebra: Problems and Solutions
+# College Algebra: Problems and Solutions
+College Algebras: Problems and Solutions
+## Description ##
+Information such as corrections will appear here.